 A floating pontoon gently sways on the Zambezi River, making it the perfect location for sundowners, fishing or just relaxing and enjoying the view.
 A large and welcoming swimming pool is set in the centre of our landscaped gardens and has a small plunge pool with a shallow end, making it safe for children.
 The comfortable chalets are set in sweeping lawns - some on the riverbank and some overlooking a private dam.
 Several of the rooms have their own private decks for sunbathing, bird watching, private dinners or just relaxing.

-In-house activities include a tour of falls, sunset cruise, daytime cruise, fishing, island picnics, guided birding, guided village walk and guided tour of the town and local markets – depending on the rate basis these are included or excluded.
-All other activities offered in Livingstone can be pre-booked or booked at the lodge on arrival.
+In-house activities include a tour of falls, sunset cruise, daytime cruise, fishing, island picnics, guided birding, guided village walk and guided tour of the town and local markets (some optional activities payable on arrival).

 AREA DESCRIPTION - LIVINGSTONE